 Over 50 years old, Seattle's most iconic building is as quirky and beloved as ever.
-The distinctive, towering structure of the 605-foot-high Space Needle is visible throughout much of Seattle—but the view from the inside out is even better.
+The distinctive, towering, 605-foot-high structure is visible throughout much of Seattle—but the view from the inside out is even better.
 A less-than-one-minute ride up to the observation deck yields 360-degree vistas of Downtown Seattle, the Olympic Mountains, Elliott Bay, Queen Anne Hill, Lake Union, and the Cascade Range.
-Built for the 1962 World's Fair, the Needle
+Built for the 1962 World's Fair, the Needle has educational

-has educational kiosks, interactive trivia game stations for kids, and the glass-enclosed SpaceBase store and Pavilion spiraling around the base of the tower.
+kiosks, interactive trivia game stations for kids, and the glass-enclosed SpaceBase store and Pavilion spiraling around the base of the tower.
 The top-floor SkyCity restaurant is "revolutionary" (literally—watch the skyline evolve as you dine) and the elevator trip and observation deck are complimentary with your reservation.
 If the forecast says you may have a sunny day during your visit, schedule the Needle for that day!
-If you can't decide whether you want the daytime or nighttime view, for $26 you can buy a ticket that allows you to visit twice in one day.
+If you can't decide whether you want the daytime or nighttime view, for an extra ten bucks you can buy a ticket that allows you to visit twice in one day.
+(Also look for package deals with Chihuly Garden and Glass.)

 Feb 14, 2004